 Hazard Report Provided By forecast.weather.gov

-Hazardous Weather Outlook National Weather Service Grand Junction CO 155 AM MST Thu Nov 20 2025 COZ001>014-017>023-UTZ022>025-027>029-210900- Lower Yampa River Basin-Central Yampa River Basin- Roan and Tavaputs Plateaus-Elkhead and Park Mountains- Upper Yampa River Basin-Grand Valley-Debeque to Silt Corridor- Central Colorado River Basin-Grand and Battlement Mesas- Gore and Elk Mountains/Central Mountain Valleys- Central Gunnison and Uncompahgre River Basin- West Elk and Sawatch Mountains-Flat Tops-Upper Gunnison River Valley- Uncompahgre Plateau and Dallas Divide-Northwest San Juan Mountains- Southwest San Juan Mountains-Paradox Valley/Lower Dolores River- Four Corners/Upper Dolores River-Animas River Basin- San Juan River Basin-Southeast Utah-Eastern Uinta Mountains- Eastern Uinta Basin-Tavaputs Plateau-Arches/Grand Flat- La Sal and Abajo Mountains-Canyonlands/Natural Bridges- 155 AM MST Thu Nov 20 2025 This Hazardous Weather Outlook is for northwest Colorado, southwest Colorado, west central Colorado, east central Utah, northeast Utah and southeast Utah. .DAY ONE...Today and tonight.
-Accumulating snowfall is likely, mainly for the San Juans today shifting into the central and northern mountains tonight.
-Expect a few isolated thundershowers generally south of I-70 through the afternoon with lightning and gusty winds the primary threats. .DAYS TWO THROUGH SEVEN...Friday through Wednesday.
-Light accumulating snowfall is likely, mainly for central and northern Colorado mountains Friday.
-The San Juan Mountains could see another round of light snow showers Sunday into early next week with little if any impacts. .SPOTTER INFORMATION STATEMENT...
+Hazardous Weather Outlook National Weather Service Grand Junction CO 303 AM MST Sun Jan 4 2026 COZ001>014-017>023-UTZ022>025-027>029-051015- Lower Yampa River Basin-Central Yampa River Basin- Roan and Tavaputs Plateaus-Elkhead and Park Mountains- Upper Yampa River Basin-Grand Valley-Debeque to Silt Corridor- Central Colorado River Basin-Grand and Battlement Mesas- Gore and Elk Mountains/Central Mountain Valleys- Central Gunnison and Uncompahgre River Basin- West Elk and Sawatch Mountains-Flat Tops-Upper Gunnison River Valley- Uncompahgre Plateau and Dallas Divide-Northwest San Juan Mountains- Southwest San Juan Mountains-Paradox Valley/Lower Dolores River- Four Corners/Upper Dolores River-Animas River Basin- San Juan River Basin-Southeast Utah-Eastern Uinta Mountains- Eastern Uinta Basin-Tavaputs Plateau-Arches/Grand Flat- La Sal and Abajo Mountains-Canyonlands/Natural Bridges- 303 AM MST Sun Jan 4 2026 This Hazardous Weather Outlook is for northwest Colorado, southwest Colorado, west central Colorado, east central Utah, northeast Utah and southeast Utah. .DAY ONE...Today and tonight.
+Patchy fog can be found in a few low spots around the region this morning.
+Widespread dense fog in the Uinta Basin continues into mid day before lifting out.
+Mild conditions with temperatures well above average continue today with flurries possible on the northern mountains and the Uintas.
+Tonight, a stronger wave works across the region and will bring additional snow to the mountains.
+Warm temperatures and low snow rates are expected to keep accumulations in check.
+Monday morning commuters are advised to check road conditions before heading out, especially for mountain passes. .DAYS TWO THROUGH SEVEN...Monday through Saturday.
+Snow spreads across the mountains Monday.
+Snow levels remain above 7000 feet though.
+Snow tapers Monday night, but light flurries can be expected on Tuesday and Wednesday for the northern mountains.
+A more significant system arrives Thursday and Friday, but models are inconsistent with available moisture.
+Temperatures will trend cooler Thursday and beyond, with drier conditions arriving next weekend. .SPOTTER INFORMATION STATEMENT...
 Spotter activation is not expected today or tonight, however spotters are encouraged to report snowfall amounts to the National Weather Service in Grand Junction. $$

 Hazard Report Provided By forecast.weather.gov